timhay68/secure-aws-config-client-simple/README.md

 which your account created the corresponding parameters/secrets.

 #### Credentials Configuration
+##### Production Environment
 In a production environment, where the application is deployed to an AWS EC2 server, secure-aws-config provides a default _AwsCredentialsProvider_, which uses the EC2 server's instance profile to obtain credentials for authenticating to AWS in order to access the secrets or parameters.
+##### Local Environment
 In a local environment, specifying the 'local' profile activates the _AWSCredentialsConfiguration_ bean defined in this project, which is able to use the AWS Profile named in the `secure-aws-config.awsProfile` configuration.
 In this case, the default _AwsCredentialsProvider_ 'backs off'.